-Unfortunately, just a short ways from the Colombian border they are captured by a paramilitary group and held against their will for 9-months.
+Unfortunately, just a short way from the Colombian border, they are captured by a paramilitary group and held against their will for 9-months.
 Their tale is chock full of suspense, wit, and even a bit of Stockholm syndrome.

 We are often told by friends and family not to go somewhere because it is too dangerous.
-For the most part we go anyways and discover friendly people and fun adventures.
-But this travel novel is an example is what happens when you push your luck just a little too far!
+For the most part, we go anyways and discover friendly people and fun adventures.
+But this travel novel is an example of what happens when you push your luck just a little too far!

 By Gregory David Roberts